-Aramac, a rural town of about 340 people, is 530 km west of Rockhampton and 70 km north of Barcaldine, central Queensland.
+Aramac, a rural town, is 530 km west of Rockhampton and 70 km north of Barcaldine, central Queensland.
 It was the administrative centre of the former Aramac Shire.

 William Landsborough explored the Aramac district in 1859 in his first expedition.
 Discovering a creek, which flowed south-west into the Thomson River, he named it Aramac, after a former pastoralist, Robert Ramsay Mackenzie (hence 'R. R. Mack'), who was also Queensland's first colonial treasurer.
 Pastoral occupation began in 1862 on the Bowen Downs station on Reedy Creek (north of Aramac) and the Aramac Station (1863).